10 Different Types of Squirrels in Canada

 by cricketsblog is licensed under CC BY 2.0

 This is also among the different types of squirrels in Canada.
-They have white underbellies and fur that ranges from reddish to reddish grey.
+They have white underbelly and fur that ranges from reddish to reddish grey.

 These rodents also have big, bushy tails, slightly crested ears, and enormous paws.

-The main food sources for American red squirrels are nuts, seeds, and insects.
+American red squirrels’ main food sources are nuts, seeds, and insects.
 They also enjoy berries, acorns, mice, bird eggs, and mushrooms.

 On occasion, they may even consume smaller birds.
 When approached by intruders and predators, American red squirrels can be pretty noisy.

-To warn off intruders, they frequently bark, make alarm cries, and produce other noises like buzzes.
+They frequently bark, make alarm cries, and produce other noises like buzzes to warn off intruders.

 4. Douglas Squirrel